John Stewart, Photographer.

-In the winter of 1856-7 John Stewart was staying in London and Smith & Elder
+In the winter of 1856-7 John Stewart was in England and Smith &

 Elder had a problem.
 This was a year after Charlotte Bronte's death and Elizabeth Gaskell was writing a biography which was to be published by them.
 She wanted the 'Richmond Portrait' of Charlotte copied as a photograph so an engraving could be made for the frontispiece.
 Originally, Charlotte's widower, Arthur Nicholls refused permission but later relented under relented under pressure from Gaskell's friend, the overbearing Sir James Kay-Shuttleworth.
 Gaskell was going to commission a Manchester photographer to do this but it seems Mr Nicholls didn't trust her.
 Instead, Nicholls arranged (through Smith, Elder & Co.) for John Stewart to carry out In a letter (early Nov 1856) to George Smith, Elizabeth Gaskell writes: